This article originally appeared in the January 2020 issue of CropLife magazine.

 By Robin Siktberg, Custom Content Editor, Meister Media Worldwide

 Raven has taken VSN™, its new visual guidance system just launched in October 2019, and is making it even better.
 After solving one pain point for operators –the fatigue of having to keep their eyes continually on the rows – Raven engineers tackled another one, end-row turning.
-This new software update to the VSN package will be released this spring* and takes away the tedium of manually counting and precise steering while turning into the next set of rows, eliminating the miscalculation and crop damage that often results.
+This new software update to the VSN package will be released this fall* and takes away the tedium of manually counting and precise steering while turning into the next set of rows, eliminating the miscalculation and crop damage that often results.